 I bought a SodaStream Fountain Jet a year ago and it has been one of the greatest gadgets to enter my kitchen.
 We keep three bottles of water cold in the fridge so they can be fizzed (or “bubbed,” as we say in this house) at a moment’s notice.
 I’ve always preferred sparkling water, and now I can have it whenever I want.
 What’s more, I can make better-for-you fancy drinks.
 Mike’s personal favorite is to take citrus juice (either orange or grapefruit) and cut it with bubbled water.
 I like to drink the sparkling stuff with a few dashes of rhubarb or cherry bitters, which makes something akin to those “scented” waters and makes any table more elegant.
 And yet, the drink that impresses my guests the most is always homemade soda.
 I whipped up a natural cola once that tasted great (though was better as a mixer), but the real star in our joint is this ginger ale.
 We’re the sort of folks who have milk, water, and grapefruit juice on hand…and that’s it.
 But with the SodaSream, we now have beverage options, and a jar of this soda syrup tucked into the fridge makes it easy to pull out something delicious and unusual for whomever comes by.

 I might’ve forgot to mention that it’s super simple.
-The “hardest” part is peeling the ginger, which is more time-consuming than actually difficult, and I’m not even truly convinced you need to do that (though I’ve yet to experiment).
+The “hardest” part is peeling the ginger, which is more time-consuming than actually difficult, and I’m not even truly convinced you need to do that (Update: You definitely do not.
+See below!).
 I brought four jars of this syrup to a BK Swappers event last week (along with some whole-grain mustard—another experiment!), and it was gone in a flash.
 Since my double batch was all traded away, I came home and made a third batch just for us.
 If you’ve never made your own soda syrup, I’d encourage you to try for several reasons:

 - You know exactly what goes into it.
 Look at the ingredient list on a typical can of soda.
 Spooky, right?
 This soda contains ordinary ingredients found in my kitchen.
 To wit: white sugar, brown sugar, fresh ginger, cardamom pods, allspice berries, peppercorns, and star anise.
 That’s it.
 I feel better knowing that my treats are made from whole foods that can be traced more easily to their sources (and that I can pronounce).